Billionaire Profile

 In-Depth Profile

-Sean Parker was born on December 3, 1979, in Herndon, Virginia.
-His father, Bruce Parker, was a government oceanographer, and his mother, Diane Parker, was a TV advertising broker.
-Parker developed an early interest in programming, learning from his father at age seven.
-He attended Oakton High School and Chantilly High School, where he excelled in computer science.
-He graduated in 1998.
-He was also recognized for his hacking skills in his teens.
+Sean Parker was born in Herndon, Virginia, on December 3, 1979.
+His father, Bruce Parker, was a U.S. government oceanographer, and his mother, Diane Parker, was a TV advertising broker.
+At age seven, his father taught him computer programming on an Atari 800.
+Parker attended Oakton High School and Chantilly High School, graduating in 1998.
+In high school, he won the Virginia state computer science fair and interned with companies like FreeLoader.

 Rise to Success